atacca/dataAnalysis/README.md

-A place to dump my R code
+A place to dump my R code for data analytics